There are four main types of financial aid:

 How to Apply for Financial Aid:

-Students intending to enroll in college in the Fall of 2017 must complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.
-This can be done as early as October 1, 2016.
+Students who intend to enroll in college during the 2019-20 academic year must complete the Free Application for Federal Student Aid (FAFSA) to be considered for financial aid.
+This can be done as early as October 1, 2018.

 Some colleges also use FAFSA to determine scholarship awards.
 You can also apply for financial aid directly from the colleges you’re applying to and from private organizations.
 Most colleges have a priority deadline for submitting your FAFSA application of March 1.